CedTheDev/WP-Uni/README.md

 # WP-Uni
 A wordpress theme designed for Colleges and Universities.
-View the <a href="http://wpuni-edu.stackstaging.com/">Demo Site Here</a>
+View the <a href="http://wpuni-edu.stackstaging.com/" target="_blank">Demo Site Here</a>

 Feel free to create new pages or edit ours as you feel.